 Domestic workers have the same rights under the ESA whether they work part-time or full-time, and whether they live in or out of their employer's home.

 A sitter who provides occasional, short-term care, supervision or personal assistance to children is not considered a domestic worker.
-Neither is someone who is employed by an agency to work in a private home.

 Yes.
 Domestic workers have the same rights as other employees in Ontario workplaces under the ESA.

 In the past, 'domestic servants' were exempt from a number of parts of the employment standards laws, while 'domestics' were exempt from others.
 There is no longer a distinction between a domestic and a domestic servant.

 The ESA generally applies to all employees working in Ontario, including temporary foreign workers.

 In addition to the ESA, a domestic worker who is also a foreign national that is working or is seeking work in Ontario pursuant to an immigration or foreign temporary employee program is also covered by the Employment Protection for Foreign Nationals Act, 2009 (EPFNA).
 For more information on this law, please see What is the EPFNA and does it cover domestic workers who are temporary foreign employees?

 The ESA contains rules on the following key subjects that apply to most employees in Ontario, including domestic workers: